Brittanysacha/SQL---Ecommerce-Data-Transformation-and-Analysis/starting_with_questions.md

 **Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**

+Queries
+SELECT
+  CASE
+    WHEN country IN ('Canada', 'Mexico', 'United States') THEN 'North America' WHEN country IN ('Brazil', 'Argentina', 'Chile',
+					 'Columbia', 'Venezuela', 'Peru') THEN 'South America'
+    WHEN country IN ('Belize', 'Costa Rica', 'El Salvador', 'Guatemala', 'Honduras', 'Nicaragua',
+					 'Panama', 'Bahamas', 'Barbados',
+					 'Cuba', 'Dominican Republic', 'Grenada',
+					 'Haiti', 'Jamaica', 'Sint Maarten',
+					 'Trinidad & Tobago') THEN 'Central America'
+    WHEN country IN ('France', 'Germany', 'United Kingdom', 'Belgium', 'Austria', 'Spain'
+					'Italy', 'Ireland', 'Switzerland',
+					 'Hungary', 'Russia', 'Ukraine',
+					 'Romania', 'Lithuania', 'Latvia',
+					 'Greece', 'Gibraltar', 'Serbia',
+					 'Netherlands', 'Denmark', 'Portugal',
+					 'Finland', 'Estonia', 'Croatia',
+					 'Slovakia', 'Sweden', 'Georgia'
+					 'San Marino') THEN 'Europe'
+    WHEN country IN ('Japan', 'China', 'India',
+					 'Indonesia', 'Taiwan', 'Israel',
+					 'Malyasia', 'Singapore', 'Pakistan'
+					 'Vietnam', 'Phillipines', 'Thailand',
+					 'Laos', 'Hong Kong', 'Nepal',
+					 'South Korea', 'Sri Lanka', 'Iraq',
+					 'Bahrain', 'Reunion') THEN 'Asia-Pacific'
+    WHEN country IN ('Morocco', 'Tanzania', 'Mauritius',
+					 'South Africa', 'Cote dIvoire', 'Tunisia') THEN 'Africa' WHEN country IN ('Australia', 'New Zealand', 'Fiji') THEN 'Oceania' ELSE 'Other'
+  END AS region,
+  products.product_name,
+  SUM(sales_report.total_ordered) AS "total_products",
+  COUNT(*) AS total_orders
+FROM all_sessions
+  JOIN sales_report ON all_sessions.product_SKU = sales_report.product_SKU
+  JOIN analytics ON all_sessions.full_visitor_id = analytics.full_visitor_id
+      AND all_sessions.visit_id = analytics.visit_id
+  JOIN products ON products.sku = sales_report.product_SKU
+WHERE all_sessions.country IS NOT NULL
+      AND all_sessions.country != 'not available in demo dataset' GROUP BY region, products.product_name
+ORDER BY region, total_products DESC, products.product_name;

+SELECT
+  CASE
+    WHEN city IN ('Sacramento', 'Toronto', 'Chicago',
+				  'Los Angeles', 'Santa Fe', 'Cupertino',
+				  'Calgary', 'Palo Alto', 'Vancouver'
+				  'San Francisco', 'Detroit', 'San Bruno',
+				  'Ann Arbor', 'Houston', 'Pittsburgh',
+				  'Sunnyvale', 'New York', 'Irvine',
+				  'San Jose', 'Atlanta', 'Kirkland',
+				  'South San Francisco', 'Jacksonville',
+				  'Dallas', 'San Antonio', 'Orlando',
+				  'Philadelphia', 'Milpitas', 'Oakland') THEN 'North America'
+    WHEN city IN ('Rio de Janeiro', 'Bogota', 'Buenos Aires', 'Sao Paulo', 'Rosario', 'La Victoria') THEN 'South America' WHEN city IN ('Barcelona', 'Rome', 'Dublin',
+				  'Munich', 'Berlin', 'Tel Aviv-Yafo',
+				  'Stockholm', 'Paris', 'London',
+				  'Warsaw', 'Amsterdam', 'Hamburg',
+				  'Bratislava', 'Prague', 'Zurich',
+				  'Istanbul') THEN 'Europe'
+    WHEN city IN ('Shinjuku', 'Zhongli District', 'Hyderabad', 'Chennai', 'Kuala Lumpur', 'Ipoh',
+				  'Jaipur', 'Pune', 'Bangkok',
+				  'Minato', 'Seoul') THEN 'Asia-Pacific'
+    WHEN city IN ('Melbourne', 'Brisbane', 'Sydney') THEN 'Oceania' ELSE 'Other'
+  END AS region,
+  products.product_name,
+  SUM(sales_report.total_ordered) AS "total_products",
+  COUNT(*) AS total_orders
+FROM all_sessions
+  JOIN sales_report ON all_sessions.product_SKU = sales_report.product_SKU
+  JOIN analytics ON all_sessions.full_visitor_id = analytics.full_visitor_id
+      AND all_sessions.visit_id = analytics.visit_id
+  JOIN products ON products.sku = sales_report.product_SKU
+WHERE all_sessions.city IS NOT NULL
+      AND all_sessions.city != 'not available in demo dataset' GROUP BY region, products.product_name
+ORDER BY region, total_products DESC, products.product_name;

 Answer:
+- The most popular product in the African region was the  Learning Thermostat 3rd Gen-USA - Stainless Steel (282 sold).
+- The most popular product among Asia-Pacific countries was the  17oz Stainless Steel Sport Bottle (7348 sold).
+- The most popular product among Central American countries was the  blackout cap (1701 sold).
+- The most popular product among European countries was the  Foam Can and Bottle Cooler (10879 sold).
+- The most popular product among North American countries was the  17oz Stainless Steel Sport Bottle (36740 sold).
+The most popular product among oceanic countries was the Protect smoke + CO White Wired Alarm USA (882 sold).
+The most popular product among South American countries was the SPF-15 Slim & Slender Lip Balm
+- There is not any data collected on African cities.